natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 webroot-path = /mnt/<app_name>/current/public
 ```

 You need to provide your email address for recovering the certificate credentials and for if a certificate renewal should fail.
-(Diff: use systemintegrations@diffagency.com) Also add the domains for which you want the certificates for seperated by commas like, `example.com, www.example.com`.
+(Diff: use systemintegrations@diffagency.com) Also add the domains for which you want the certificates for separated by commas like, `example.com, www.example.com`.

 ### Creating Certificate
 Finally, we are ready to create our first certificate.
 Execute the following commands,